-Yes, there is a difference.
+Although many pet quality chins can be just as special and loved as a show quality chinchilla, there are considerable differences.
 Notice the following photographs.
-Pet quality chins are shown first followed by show quality.
 Specifics that chins are judged on include clarity, density, pattern, texture, veiling, strength, length, volume, size and conformation.
 No one chinchilla will have all of these but those that go and show are learning what their animals are lacking and how to improve their herd.